AC9892/MCDSaveEdit/STEAMDECK.md

+# This probably wont work for this fork as i dont have a steam deck but you can try

 # &nbsp;[![icon](MCDSaveEdit/Properties/icon.ico)]() Minecraft: Dungeons Save File Editor on Steam Deck

 How to get MCDSaveEdit working on Steam Deck with MCD purchased from Steam